 Stop the Bad Habits

 If you have a habit of chewing on pens or using your teeth to open packages, you should stop now.
 These forces can put a lot of stress on the implant.
-As your local dentist in Fremont, CA, we want your smile to stay in one piece, so use real tools for those jobs!
+Protecting your restoration means using your teeth only for eating, not as tools.

 Watch Out for Teeth Grinding